echefjosef/Exp-SvcStack-NetCore2/observations.md

 ## Build and Publish

-It would appear that implementing a CLI publish using `dotnet publish` can product a variety of options.
+It would appear that implementing a CLI publish using `dotnet publish` can produce a variety of options.
 By default, this will create the systems best approximation of a stand-alond deployment.
 Publishing can be contained and controlled by utilizing the Framework and Runtime specifiers like this:

 ``` powershell
 dotnet publish -f netcoreapp2.0 -c Release -r win-x64